Crofutt History, Family Crest & Coats of Arms

 Early History of the Crofutt family

-Another 213 words (15 lines of text) covering the years 1524 and 1736 are included under the topic Early Crofutt History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Crofutt research.
+Another 29 words (2 lines of text) covering the years 1524, 1736, 1817 and 1875 are included under the topic Early Crofutt History in all our PDF Extended History products and printed products wherever possible.

 Crofutt Spelling Variations